davidelettieri/davidelettieri.it/blog/2024-03-21-aks-cilium-service-mesh.md

 I'm deploying the minimum amount of resources needed to have cilium service mesh working, which is a resource group and an aks cluster.
 The cluster itself will manage the underlying network.

-There is a parameter file, you can tweak some names and the sku of the vm and the load balancer.
+In the repo a parameter file is provided with some default option, you can tweak some names and the sku of the vm and the load balancer.
 My objective here is to keep cost at a minimum.
 I wouldn't suggest to use those values for a production deployment.

 ```bash title="Deploy AKS"
 az deployment sub create \